Why We Forget Dreams: The Science of Dream Memory (+ Recall Tips)

 5. Record Instantly

 Keep a journal or phone within reach.
 Write or speak your dream immediately - even keywords help.
+Here is why that matters: dream journal benefits.

 6. Maintain Consistency